 If you find yourself asking, “Do I need a Commercial Driver’s License (CDL) to drive an RV?”, you’ve come to the right place.
 Whether or not you need a special RV license is a pretty common question when it comes to renting an RV.

 RV license requirements vary widely.
-For example, for Cruise America, the RVs you’ll be renting will be C Class or Truck Camper.
-To drive a Cruise C Class RV, you must possess a valid driver’s license—temporary licenses are not valid—and a major credit card.
+For example, for Cruise America, the RVs you’ll be renting will be C Class or Truck Campers.
+To drive a Cruise C Class RV, you must possess a valid driver’s license — temporary licenses are not valid — and a major credit card.
 In addition, all drivers must be at least 21 years old and sign a Rental Agreement before the RV is rented.

 There are plenty of other RV license requirements to know about, such as the type of RV you’re driving and what state you’re traveling in.

-So, to answer the question, “Do you need a special license to drive an RV?” we broke down the requirements for certain classes of RVs and various state requirements below.
+So, to answer the question, “Do I need a CDL to drive an RV?”, we broke down the requirements for certain classes of RVs and various state requirements below.

 You Don’t Need a Special License With Cruise America

 First and foremost, we’re going to cover the type of RV that Cruise America offers: the Class C motorhome!
 Because Cruise America’s Class C RVs are easy to drive and operate, this class of RVs is the best choice for family road trips.

 These RVs are best known for having a cab-over design, where part of the RV is directly above the driver’s seat in these RVs.